IUCPROD/TokkiDownload/README.md

 Together with the browser extension, this will make using youtube-dl simpler and comfier.
 How to make it work:
-1. Download and extract this project into one folder.
+1. Download and extract the newest release into one folder.
 2. Run the INSTALL.bat file in the folder. (double-click it)
 3. Install the Webbrowser extension